ioi-israel/server-setup/README.md

 # Todo

 ## General todo
-* Complete documentation on working with CMS + gitolite.
 * Collect auxiliary scripts into the `server_utils` repository, refer to it here and include it in the automatic script.
-* Complete documentation on interacting between the public and private servers.
 * Complete the `task_utils` repository to make life easy for task developers.
-* Add script to generate users and passwords from a text file.
 * Add more checklists, including troubleshooting tips.
 * Automatic attachments for output only tasks.
 * Force TwoSteps tasks to have: